mweston6288/SpireAssaultHelper/README.md

 *The tool does not reset if you add a new save file.
 Please refresh the page before loading another save file *Tool adds dust based on outcome of simulations.
-It will print the wrong amount of dust
+It will print the wrong amount of dust *I've only reach U2 z100 and SA 20 on my save file so I don't know what happens beyond that.